FIG - Starry Night - Fall 2013

 - Other Science Library resources

-The UO Libraries' catalog (also called "WorldCat") can be access via the UO Libraries' home page.
-The catalog searches books from the UO Libraries, plus books shared by our consortia of 37 university and colleges in Oregon, Washington, and Idaho ("Summit"), and thousands of other libraries around the world.
+The UO Libraries' catalog can be accessed via the UO Libraries' home page.
+The catalog searches books from the UO Libraries, plus books shared by our consortia of 37 university and colleges in Oregon, Washington, and Idaho ("Summit").
 For a broader search, enter your search terms using "keyword" from the pull-down menu.
 For more specific searches use "subject" from the pull-down menu.

 Databases of articles are can be access via the library's articles and databases page.
 You can choose to search at the same time a group of databases that related to one subject or you can search individual databases.
 For detailed and specific searches, it is usally better to open and search individual databases.